Skip to content

 Link to this section

-If your users sign in via the Entra ID (formerly Azure AD) enterprise connection in Kinde, when they sign out, they are just signing out of Kinde.
+Unless you selected the Single logout option in the Kinde connection configuration above, when users sign out of this connection in your app, they are just signing out of Kinde.
 They are not fully being signed out of Entra ID.
 It also works this way for social connections, where a third party is the identity provider.

 Link to this section